First Eucharist

 -

-For questions or to learn more about First Eucharist preparation, please contact Maria Yorkshire, our Pastoral Associate for Faith Formation.
+For children who have not been baptized and reached the age of 7, and for any questions or to learn more about First Eucharist preparation, please contact Maria Yorkshire, our Pastoral Associate for Faith Formation.

-WHAT IS NECESSARY FOR MY CHILD TO RECEIVE FIRST HOLY COMMUNION?
+WHAT IS NECESSARY FOR MY CHILD TO RECEIVE FIRST HOLY EUCHARIST?

 At a minimum, your child must: